TomasJohansson/crsTransformations/docs/README.md

 ```

 # Maven configuration

-The comments at the above section with Gradle configuration applies for Maven too, e.g. the core library should not be necessary to include explicitly.
+The comments at the above section with Gradle configuration applies for Maven too, e.g. try without geotools first if you run into build problems.

 pom.xml
 ```xml